pjb-asl/de_tech_test_trial_run/NOTES.md

 The initial pipeline is working but I don't have any test coverage or file content validation

 I have taken a guess that a key combining SAON, PAON and Postcode will combine to give us a unique identifier

+Next steps would be to run this on GCP Dataflow in order to test it's scalability